Gorillas & East Africa Safari

 Is this trip right for me?

-The sheer thrill in coming across a habituated group of gorillas, dominated by a great male silverback, in unbeatable.
+The sheer thrill in coming across a habituated group of gorillas, dominated by a great male silverback, is unbeatable.
 But please keep in mind that tracking gorillas in the dense forest can sometimes be wet, muddy and uncomfortable.
 The terrain is by no means easy either, so it can be pretty strenuous and often humid.
-You need to be prepared and fit enough to walk up to 4 hours up and down hill.
-A top tip is to pack some gardening gloves to assist in any up-hill climbs.
+You need to be prepared and fit enough to walk up to 4 hours up and down hills.

 Camping in the Serengeti National Park with no barriers between you and the animals is amazing, but it's important to heed the safety advice of your leader.
 You'll be briefed on arrival.

-As the early bird catches the worm, the early camper sights the animals.
-There will be many early starts either to make use of the better safari time or to beat the morning traffic on long travel days.
+There will be many early starts, either to make use of the better safari time or to beat the morning traffic on long travel days.

 Important information